marijnh/Eloquent-JavaScript/06_object.md

 let oldSchoolRabbit = new ArchaicRabbit("old school");
 ```

-All functions start with a `prototype` property holding an empty object, for this reason.
+For this reason, all non-arrow functions start with a `prototype` property holding an empty object.

 {{index capitalization}}